 If Kang the Conquerer is focused on conquering the entire multiverse, there must be some other villainous threats that are more local, right?
 Most likely that team will be lead by Julia Louis-Dreyfus’ Valentina Allegra de Fontaine.
 She has been recruiting a crew of anti-heroes and villains in the end-credits scenes of shows and movies Falcon and the Winter Soldier and Black Widow.

 Now we know that team will be named the Thunderbolts.
 The comics originally presented the Thunderbolts as a team of heroes who came together after the Avengers were declared dead.
-But eventually they revealed themselves to be supervillains in disguise.
+But eventually as their goals diverged, the heroic members split from the villainous ones.

 Given that Iron Man and Black Widow are dead, and Captain America and Hawkeye (Jeremy Renner) are retired, it makes sense that the Thunderbolts would arrive on the scene now to take advantage of the dearth of A-list Avengers on the scene.
 (Sorry, Hulk.)